What is web traffic?

-Monitoring the incoming and outgoing traffic gives you an idea of the popularity of certain parts or pages of your site and if there are some trends, such as a page viewed mostly by people from a certain geographical zone.
+Monitoring the incoming and outgoing traffic gives you an idea of the popularity of certain parts or pages of your site.
+You also know if there are some trends.
+One can be a page viewed mostly by people from a certain geographical zone.

-The information often collated when monitoring web traffic are the number of visitors, the average number of page views per visitor, the average visit duration, the average page duration, the domain classes, the busy times, the most requested or the most popular pages, the most requested entry pages, the most requested exit pages, the top paths, and referrers.
+The information often collated when monitoring web traffic are the number of visitors, the average number of page views per visitor, and the average visit duration.
+Also collated are the average page duration, the domain classes, the busy times, and the most requested or the most popular pages.
+Others are, the most requested entry pages, the most requested exit pages, the top paths, and referrers.

 The gathered data serves as a guide to structure your site, bring out security problems or indicate a potential lack of bandwidth.

 Similarly, it shows you ads that you can suspend or reword because they generate negligible traffic.
 Monitoring website traffic hits is one of the best ways for owners to ensure that they are attracting their desired consumer base.

 Measuring web traffic

 You can measure web traffic through the traffic statistics found in the automatically generated list of all the pages served.
 This is called the web server log file.

 When a web server processes a file request, the computer makes an entry in a dedicated file on the server’s hard drive called server log.